iamnate89-ux/my-imageboard/README.md

 - Add rotating banners
 - Create more boards for diverse topics
 - Add specific rules for different boards
-- Make and configure the catalog page
+- Make and configure the catalog page (FIXED)
 - Add custom themes the user can select
 - Add CAPTCHA verification